jeffrey-remy/projects/README.md

 **Game Jam Game** (March 2022) <br>
 -- Developed from idea to completion in 48 hours within small team <br>
--- Utilized a custom-made Java library/engine to implement game behavior
+-- Utilized a custom-made Java library/engine to implement game behavior -- Full game can be downloaded from https://dude4.itch.io/chip-mcdales-most-dangerous-game